 All that is left to do is to reach for your Alsco First Aid Kit and take care of your injury.

 Who is responsible for your injury?
 The person who put it there?
 You – for not being careful?
 Somebody else?
 The responsibility is shared.

-Every business needs to comply with Health and Safety at Work Act from 2015.
+Every business needs to comply with New Zealand Health and Safety at Work Act from 2015 (HSW Act).
 It lists step by step guides on how to prevent injuries from taking place.
 Falling objects are one of those threats that need to be prevented.

 People Responsible for Your Safety

 Of course, you need to take care of your safety.
 However, if you are at your workplace, there are others that share that responsibility with you.
-HSW Act recognises following people as duty holders for employee health and safety:
+HSW Act of New Zealand recognises following people as duty holders for employee health and safety: